-You can specify the manage level for a user account resource for handling Active Directory user accounts.
-The user account’s manage level determines the scope of the properties that a user account inherits from an employee.
-This means that an employee can have several user accounts in an Active Directory domain:
+It is possible to specify the manage level for an Account Definition for handling Active Directory user accounts (ADSAccounts).
+The user account’s manage level determines the scope of the properties that a user account inherits from an Employee.
+This means that an Employee can have several user accounts in an Active Directory domain, e.g.:

-• Default user account that inherits all properties from the employee
+- A Default user account that inherits all properties from the Employee

-• Administrative user account that is associated to an employee but should not inherit the properties from the employee.
+- An Administrative user account that is associated to an Employee but should not inherit the properties from the Employee.

-• Service account that contains the home directory and the profile directory of the employee but cannot inherit further properties.
+- A Service account that contains the home directory and the profile directory of the Employee but cannot inherit further properties.

 Identity Manager supplies a configuration for manage levels:

-• Unmanaged: User accounts with a manage level of “Unmanaged” are connected to an employee but do not inherit properties further properties.
-When a new user account is created and assigned to an employee, the employee’s properties are initially transferred.
-If the employee’s properties are changed at a later date, the changes are not passed on to the user account.
+• Unmanaged: User accounts with a manage level of “Unmanaged” are associated with an Employee but do not inherit further properties.
+When a new user account is created and assigned to an Employee, the Employee’s properties are initially transferred.
+If the Employee’s properties are changed at a later date, the changes are not passed on to the user account.

-Note: The manage levels, “Unmanaged” and “Full managed”, are taken into account in templates.
-You can define manage levels depending on your requirements.
-Then you need to extend your templates to include the methods for the additional manage levels.
+Note: The manage levels, “Unmanaged” and “Full managed”, are taken into account in column templates.
+Define manage levels depending on the requirements.
+Then extend templates to include the methods for the additional manage levels.